 - It doesn’t rely on mobile connectivity

-- It keeps your mobile free for other uses when driving
+- It keeps your mobile free for other purposes when driving

 - The GPS shows you the speed limit when you are driving and just how sharp that upcoming bend is.